loeeeee/wiki-search/README.md

 | `--skip-decompress` | Skip decompression entirely and use existing decompressed data. |
 | `--no-fast-extract` | Disable the system tar + lbzip2 path and use Python extraction. |

 The command stores progress in `data/.load_checkpoint.json`, tracking completed, partial, and deferred shards so reruns pick up where they stopped.
+It also extracts and stores internal Wikipedia links during the loading process.

 #### Performance characteristics

 - Worker processes stream articles to the coordinator in batches, minimizing inter-process contention and improving throughput on multi-core machines.
 - The coordinator deduplicates page IDs per batch before inserting, allowing large `--batch-size` values without incurring duplicate constraint penalties.
 - Batch inserts run inside transactions sized by `--batch-size`, so tune this flag based on available memory and database write performance.
+- Internal links are extracted from article HTML and stored in batches for optimal performance.

 ## Summarize database